Direct mapping of tidal deformability to the iso-scalar and iso-vector nuclear matter parameters: Mapping Tidal deformability to the nuclear matter parameters

-We aim to identify the important subset of the NMPs on which the tidal deformability predominantly depends.
-Subsequently, we study the dependencies of $\Lambda$ on the NMPs in the form of simple polynomial series of those predominant parameters.
-Such mapping would enable us to evaluate the $\Lambda$ without recourse to the computationally expensive solutions of the TOV equations which will pave the way for the statistical parameter estimation of the NMPs from the GW events in an efficient way.
+We aim to identify the subset of the NMPs on which the tidal deformability predominantly depends over a range of NS mass relevant for astrophysical observations of BNS events detectable in the near future.
+In this context, we study the dependencies of $\Lambda$ on the NMPs in the form of simple polynomial series of those predominant parameters.
+Such mapping would enable us to evaluate $\Lambda$ without recourse to the computationally expensive solutions of the TOV equations which will pave the way for the Bayesian parameter estimation of the NMPs from the GW events in a computationally efficient method.

 The iso-scalar and iso-vector nuclear matter parameters govern the EoS of $\beta$-equilibrated matter.
-The iso-scalar NMPs usually considered are binding energy per nucleon (e$_0$), incompressibilty (K$_0$), skewness (Q$_0$), and kurtosis (Z$_0$) to describe the EoS for the SNM.
-The density dependent symmetry energy that accounts for the deviation from the SNM is governed by the iso-vector NMPs such as symmetry energy (J$_0$), its slope (L$_0$), curvature (K$_{sym0}$), skewness (Q$_{sym0}$), kurtosis (Z$_{sym0}$) evalauted at $\rho_0$.
-In order to demonstrate our approach, we use the $\frac{n}{3}$ expansion of the EoS with expansion coefficients depending on the linear combination of the NMPs considered~\cite{Imam:2021dbe}.
+The iso-scalar NMPs usually considered to describe the EoS for the SNM are binding energy per nucleon (e$_0$), incompressibility coefficient (K$_0$), skewness (Q$_0$), and kurtosis (Z$_0$).
+The density dependent symmetry energy that accounts for the deviation from the SNM is governed by the iso-vector NMPs such as symmetry energy coefficient (J$_0$), its slope (L$_0$), curvature (K$_{\rm sym0}$), skewness (Q$_{\rm sym0}$), kurtosis (Z$_{\rm sym0}$) evaluated at $\rho_0$.
+In order to demonstrate our approach, we use the $\frac{n}{3}$ expansion of the EoS with expansion coefficients depending on the linear combination of the NMPs considered~\cite{Patra:2022yqc}.
 Only those EoSs are considered which satisfy the condition of (i) thermodynamic stability, (ii) positive semi-definiteness of symmetry energy, (iii) causality of speed of sound, and (iv) maximum mass of the stable non-rotating neutron stars exceeding 2M$_\odot$.
-A large number of EoSs ($\sim$ 10$^4$) are constructed by drawing all the nine NMPs randomly from their uniform probability distributions (see Table~\ref{tabS1}) to compute the tidal deformability ($\Lambda_{TOV}$(M)) from the solutions of the TOV equations at a given NS mass M.
+A large number of EoSs ($\approx$ 10$^4$) are constructed by drawing all the nine NMPs randomly from their uniform probability distributions (see Table~\ref{tab1}) to compute tidal deformability ($\Lambda_{TOV}$(M)) from the solutions of the TOV equations at a given NS mass M.